thephpleague/factory-muffin/README.md

 ##### Example 5

 This will set the `name` attribute to a random female first name.
 Because we've called the `unique` method first, the attribute should be unique between all your generated models.
-Be careful with this if you're generating lots models because we might run out of unique items.
+Be careful with this if you're generating a large number of models because we might run out of unique items.
 Also, note that calling `Faker::setLocale('whatever')` will reset the internal unique list.
 ```php
 use League\FactoryMuffin\Faker\Facade as Faker;